-With three major universities in a city of just over two million, Brisbane has one of the highest student ratios of any city in the QS Best Student Cities index – but this doesn’t mean it is just a student bubble.
+With three major universities in a city of just over two million, this Australian metropolis has one of the highest student ratios of any entry in the QS Best Student Cities index – but it’s much more than just a student bubble.

-An up-and-coming city that has seen rapid growth in the past decade as a result of the Australian ‘resources boom’, Brisbane is the third-largest city in Australia and the largest economy between Sydney and Singapore.
-It is also a popular tourist destination, due in part to its location next to the Gold Coast, which includes some of the world’s most famous beaches.
+An up-and-coming city that has seen rapid growth in recent years following the Australian ‘resources boom’, Brisbane is the third-largest city in Australia and the largest economy between Sydney and Singapore.
+It’s also a popular tourist destination, due in part to its location by the Gold Coast, which features some of the world’s most famous beaches.

-Brisbane offers an ideal mix for students seeking a compromise between urban and outdoor lifestyles.
-Stunning beaches, a sunny climate and a sporting culture coexist with a cosmopolitan down-town area with a trendy nightlife and arts scene.
+Like many Australian cities, Brisbane is a great setting for students seeking a balance between urban and outdoor lifestyles.
+Stunning beaches, a sunny climate and a sporting culture coexist with a cosmopolitan down-town area offering a trendy nightlife and arts scene.

-This student-friendly environment is reflected in very high scores in the “student mix” and “desirability” categories of the QS Best Student Cities index, though, as is the case for the nation’s other cities, high international tuition fees mean Brisbane has a relatively low score for affordability.
+This appealing environment is reflected in very high scores in the Student Mix and Desirability categories of the QS Best Student Cities index.
+On the other hand, as is the case for other Australian cities, high international tuition fees mean Brisbane has a relatively low score for Affordability.